opentoonz/opentoonz_docs/source/applying_special_fx.rst

     - Middle-click and drag to scroll in any direction.

-    - Use the reset view shortcut (by default the 0 key) to display preview at its actual size.
+    - Use the Reset View shortcut (by default the **Alt + 0** key) to display preview at its actual size.

 .. _using_fx_gadgets:

-Using FX Gadgets
+Using Effects Gadgets
-''''''''''''''''
+'''''''''''''''''''''
-Some FX parameters related to positions or dimensions have some gadgets available in the viewer in order to be set by using the camera box and the scene elements as a reference.
-For example the radial gradient effect has two circular gadgets that can be edited to set the inner size and the outer size of the gradient.
+Some effects parameters related to positions or dimensions have some gadgets available in the viewer in order to be set by using the camera box and the scene elements as a reference.
+For example the Radial Gradient effect has two circular gadgets that can be edited to set the inner size and the outer size of the gradient.

-As soon as an effect node is selected in the schematic, the Animate tool becomes the current tool and the related effect gadgets, if available, are visualized.
+As soon as an effect node is selected in the schematic, the **Animate** tool becomes the current tool and the related effect gadgets, if available, are shown.
 The Animate tool settings will refer to the column the effect is applied to, but in case the effect creates a computer generated image (e.g. a radial gradient or a light spot) the settings will refer to the effect column itself (see  :ref:`Animating Objects <animating_objects>`  ).

-.. tip:: **To visualize FX gadgets in the viewer:**
+.. tip:: **To visualize effects gadgets in the viewer:**

-    Select the effect node in the FX schematic.
+    Select the effect node in the FX Schematic.

-.. tip:: **To edit FX gadgets:**
+.. tip:: **To edit effects gadgets:**

-    Click and drag the FX gadgets visible in the viewer.
-As you roll over the gadget and the related handles, the cursor changes shape to indicate you are editing FX gadgets.
+    Click and drag the effects gadgets visible in the viewer.
+As you roll over the gadget and the related handles, the cursor changes shape to indicate you are editing an effect gadget.

 .. note:: Some gadgets have a handle for reference; however any point along the gadget shape can be clicked and dragged.